feihtthief/FW.BitX/README.md

 # FW.BitX

-Dabbling with BitX bitcoing exchange in C#
+Dabbling with BitX bitcoin exchange in C#